nebko16/giga_json/README.md

     ▀▀██▄ ▀████▀       ▀████▀              ▀████▀                           ▄██▀
 ```

+## Installation: `python -m pip install giga-json`

 ## What is it?

+**TL;DR:** Overrides only the `dumps()` function of the standard `json` module.
+It sets default arguments for
+`sort_keys` to `True` and `indent` to `4`, and also overrides the default encoder for the ability to serialize nearly
+anything and returns `null` on failure to serialize instead of throwing an exception, unless the argument
+`raise_on_error` is set to `True`.

-Walls of text suck, so let's just jump right into examples.
+But walls of text suck, so let's just jump right into examples.
 First, let's start with the problems we're solving.

 Are you familiar with the below exception?
 ```bash